Graham Richardson: Post-parliament career

 In his post-parliament career, Richardson was primarily known by the Australian public through election night television coverage.
 He was a political commentator for the Seven Network (having previously appeared on the Nine Network) and broadcaster with 2GB.
 He also authored his memoirs titled Whatever it Takes and published by Bantam Books in 1994.
 For the 2000 Summer Olympics in Sydney he was the chairman of the Olympic ticketing operations, mayor of the Olympic village and had a seat on the Sydney Organising Committee of the Olympic Games (SOCOG).

 In 1999, as chairman of the Olympics ticketing operations, Richardson oversaw a deal in which over 500,000 selected tickets were withheld from the public ticket lottery and reserved for high-paying package-deal customers.
 This resulted in considerable public criticism at the time and the tickets were eventually made available to the general public.

 He continued a role as a broker in other aspects of New South Wales public life, including the high-profile contract dispute between the National Rugby League player Sonny Bill Williams and his club, the Canterbury-Bankstown Bulldogs in 2008.
+Richardson was influential in the election of Anthony Albanese and Richard Marles as leader and deputy leader of the Labor Party, respectively.